nfwertz223/Fifa-Outcome-Predictor/Midterm.md

-***Midterm Report***
+# Midterm Report

-**Introduction/Background**: A quick introduction of your topic and mostly literature review of what has been done in this area.
+## Introduction/Background: A quick introduction of your topic and mostly literature review of what has been done in this area.
 You can briefly explain your dataset and its features here too.

 Soccer, more commonly known as football in Europe and other parts of the world, is one of the most popular sports in the world, with over 1.5 billion people watching the FIFA World Cup final on television.
 Most approaches to solving the problem of scoreline prediction in soccer have involved match specific data restricted to past score lines, team lineups (which players played and how they performed), shots on target e.t.c.